agringeri/anagrams/README.md

-Anthony Gringeri
+#Algorithms, Project 1
-Algorithms, Project 1
+#Author: Anthony Gringeri

 To run my code, open terminal to the folder location of my files.
 Use the command: python3 anagram